Did the Biblical authors use manipulation tactics to win over converts? If not, why is the church doing so today?

 “Behold, I will corrupt your seed, and spread dung upon your faces, even the dung of your solemn feasts; and one shall take you away with it.“

 It’s easy to see why verses such as these are avoided.
 Of course, it is wise to refrain from more mature passages in a family-friendly setting, but I’m afraid verses such as these are avoided altogether.
-Many Christians have turned away because they realized that “the Bible isn’t a nice book.”
+Many have turned away from the faith because they realized that “the Bible isn’t a nice book” or that the above doesn’t fit into the idea of the Bible being a “love letter.”
 I would argue here that an argument of outrage is unreliable and that an objective look at the context is needed, but the avoidance of the difficult parts does ask a few troubling questions.
 Are we manipulating the truth?
 Are we presenting the Bible as something it’s not?
-Isn’t the Bible a “love letter from God”?

 If only we would realize there is no need for fear, earthly pleasures, or sanitization to spread the Gospel.
 The Gospel is enough.
 Christ is enough.
 If we will seek His face first I guarantee others will too.